Permits for travel along the Pacific Crest Trail are required in some but not all areas of the trail.

 Please completely fill out your permit application, with start and end locations being actual locations on the PCT.
 For instance, Seattle is not on the PCT and we cannot issue a permit for it.
 Similarly, “Sequoia National Park” is not specific enough of a start location.
 Actual dates must be included as well.
 It takes a minimum of two to three weeks to receive your permit.*

-Requests for Long Distance Permits for an upcoming hiking/riding season will be processed starting February 1st of the same year.
+Requests for Long Distance Permits for an upcoming hiking/riding season will be processed starting early February of the same year.
 Permits should be mailed or faxed and will be returned to you by mail.
 You must carry your physical, paper permit with you on the trail.
 Digital versions are not allowed.
 Apply for a Long Distance Permit.

 Southbound travel from Canada: Because of U.S. Customs and Border Protection regulations, no permits will be issued originating in Manning Provincial Park, BC, Canada.
 People wishing to start at the northern terminus will be issued a permit for the US/Canada border and should reach it from a southern trailhead, typically Harts Pass.
 Travel north to the international border and then back south to your destination.
 Please read our page on entering the U.S. from Canada via the PCT.